Dead Men Talking

 I next raised the question of whether Caesar's pubic murder was not simply

-a narcissist's suicide, but also a consciously chosen strategic act
+a narcissist's suicide, but also a consciously chosen strategic act designed

-team has argued that Caesar effectively handed the conspirators a
+that Caesar effectively handed the conspirators a deadline when he announced

-deadline when he announced his impending departure for war with Parthia.
+his impending departure for war with Parthia.
+Garofano noted that Caesar

-Garofano noted that Caesar secretly changed his will to name his
+secretly changed his will to name his successor six months before his

-money to live on for three months, guaranteeing a groundswell of
+death—and he left every citizen enough money to live on for three months,

-mourning and adulation.
-It does not seem farfetched to interpret
+guaranteeing a groundswell of mourning and adulation.
+It does not seem

 It is one hypothesis but no more than that; I used forensic neuropsychiatry

-and psychoanalytically informed decision analysis as ways to open
+and psychoanalytically informed decision analysis as ways to open other

-of settings about an analysand's received truths and accepted "absolute" wisdom,
+settings about an analysand's received truths and accepted "absolute" wisdom,

 to help free the analysand to ask previously unthinkable questions.
+As

-make when faced with ambiguity or adversity.
+faced with ambiguity or adversity.

 While the circumstances of Caesar's death must remain shrouded in speculation,